 In the trial, 466 patients were randomly assigned 2:1 to KdD or Kd treatment with a primary endpoint of progression-free survival (PFS).
 Twice weekly carfilzomib was administered at 56 mg/m2 (20 mg/m2 on days 1 and 2 of cycle 1) to all patients.
 Dexamethasone was administered weekly (40 mg; 20 mg for patients ≥75 years).
 Intravenous daratumumab was administered on days 1 and 2 of cycle 1 at 8 mg/kg and increased to 16 mg/kg weekly for the remaining doses for the first 2 cycles, after which treatment was administered every 2 weeks for cycles 3 to 6 and every 4 weeks thereafter.
 Both groups contained patients who were lenalidomide or bortezomib refractory.

-By a median follow-up of 17 months, the KdD group did not meet a median PFS but the Kd group had a median PFS of 15.8 months (hazard ratio, 0.63; 95% CI, 0.46-0.85; P =.0027).
+By a median follow-up of 17 months, the median PFS was not yet reached in the KdD group but the Kd group had a median PFS of 15.8 months (hazard ratio, 0.63; 95% CI, 0.46-0.85; P =.0027).
 The median treatment duration was longer for the KdD cohort (70.1 weeks) compared with the Kd cohort (40.3 weeks).
 The median time to progression was 17.5 months for the Kd group and was not reached for the KdD group.

 Overall response was reported in 84% of patients in the KdD group vs 75% in the Kd group; 69% of patients in the KdD group achieved very good partial response or better and 29% achieved complete response compared with 49% and 10%, respectively, among patients in the Kd group.